List of The Real Housewives of Beverly Hills episodes: Season 9 (2019)

 Denise Richards joined the cast.
 Grammer served in a recurring capacity.

 Season 10 (2020)

 Vanderpump departed as a series regular.
 Garcelle Beauvais joined the cast.
 Sutton Stracke served in a recurring capacity.

 Season 11 (2021)

-Mellencamp and Denise Richards departed as series regulars.
+Mellencamp Arroyave and Denise Richards departed as series regulars.
 Stracke and Crystal Kung Minkoff joined the cast.
 Kathy Hilton served in a recurring capacity.

 Season 12 (2022)

 Diana Jenkins joined the cast.
 Hilton and Sheree Zampino served in recurring capacities.

+Season 13 (2023–2024)

+Rinna and Jenkins departed as series regulars.
+Annemarie Wiley joined the cast.

+Season 14 (2024–2025)

+Kung Minkoff and Wiley departed as series regulars.
+Bozoma Saint John joined the cast.
+Hilton and Jennifer Tilly served in recurring capacities.

+Season 15 (2025-2026)

+Beauvais departed as a series regular.
+Amanda Frances and Rachel Zoe joined the cast.
+Hilton, Tilly and Natalie Swanston Fuller served in recurring capacities.